plooney/kretz/paper.md

 The Kretzfile format is used to store 3D ultrasound data from GE Voluson ultrasound scanners.
 The geometry used in these files is a toroidal coordinate system.
 We present ITK transformation and utilities to convert Kretzfiles to cartesian coordinates.
 Previous work [@SklicerHeart] has enabled the reading of kretz files and approximate coordinate transformations.
-This work will enable medical imaging researchers to investigate clinically 3D ultraound.
+This work will enable medical imaging researchers to investigate clinically 3D ultrasound.

 # References